 Months of operation

 The eight cabins are available year-round.
-Lodge rooms are available May 15 through the end of October.
+Lodge rooms are available May 1st through October.

 The only lodging option in Wallowa Lake community with a lakefront setting makes this the perfect location for your event.
 Please call 541-432-9821 now to book your meeting, reception and special occasion.